linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Cost of Capital Review, Implied Model, Private Firms.md

 - Customers/suppliers' concerns about potential interruptions/cancellations of warranties, parts, and service
 	- Fire‐sale of assets
 	- Potential underinvestment (shareholders' unwilling to fund new projects since benefits will accrue to bondholders)
-	- Management time spent in discussions with creditors and [[An Asset Allocation Primer|investment]] bankers about refinancing and reorganization (instead of running the business)
+	- Management time spent in discussions with creditors and [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) bankers about refinancing and reorganization (instead of running the business)
  - Costs of financial distress likely vary across industries and over time

 ## HOW HIGH ARE THE COSTS OF FINANCIAL DISTRESS?
- - Upper bound on expected costs of financial distress as a fraction of levered firm value for different [[Lecture 6-Leverage, Tail Risk, Volatility Products|leverage]] ratios L
+ - Upper bound on expected costs of financial distress as a fraction of levered firm value for different [leverage](../../../Advanced%20Investments/Lecture%206-Leverage,%20Tail%20Risk,%20Volatility%20Products.md) ratios L
- - Final column shows upper bound on costs of [[Southland Corp. (c)|financial distress]] at actual industry [[Lecture 6-Leverage, Tail Risk, Volatility Products|leverage]] (1994‐2004)
+ - Final column shows upper bound on costs of [financial distress](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Southland%20Corp.%20(c).md) at actual industry [leverage](../../../Advanced%20Investments/Lecture%206-Leverage,%20Tail%20Risk,%20Volatility%20Products.md) (1994‐2004)
  - Costs higher in industries with:
 	 - Risk of asset fire‐sales
 	 - High reliance on human capital